FourLineCode/wavechat/README.md

 ```

 > Make sure to install dependencies with `pnpm dep` command before development.\
 > Development runs docker containers in the background.
-Run `pnpm down` to stop the containers.
+Run `pnpm dc:down` to stop the containers.

 #### Initialize AWS S3 bucket